laxmandudhate/Devops/LINUX COMMANDS CHEAT SHEET.md

 # Disable interface
 sudo ifconfig eth0 down
 ```
+---
 ### ip (IP Configuration)

-**Theory:** Modern replacement for ifconfig.
+Modern replacement for ifconfig.
 More powerful tool for network configuration and management.

 ```bash
 # Display all interfaces and addresses